 - Site visits of Phase I scholar training institutions to verify training environment

 PCCTSDP is committed to the principles of diversity in academic pediatric critical care and trauma medicine.
-Funding is available for potential candidates who are from a diverse background and have an early interest in pediatric critical care to participate in this annual retreat.
-These participants will join in a focused development session where they can view the application process and network with applicants, mentors, and National Advisory Committee members.
+Funding is available to assist potential candidates who are from a diverse background and have an early interest in pediatric critical care in attending the program’s annual retreat.
+These participants will join in a focused development session where they can view the application process and network with applicants, mentors, and NAC members.